woodshop/woodshop.github.io/participants.md

 	<a href="/images/sarroff.jpg"><img width="200" src="/images/sarroff.jpg" alt=""></a>
 </figure>

-[Andy Sarroff](http://www.cs.dartmouth.edu/~sarroff/) is a doctoral student in Computer Science at Dartmouth.
+[Andy Sarroff](http://www.cs.dartmouth.edu/~sarroff/) is a doctoral student in Computer Science at Dartmouth working in the domain of music computation.
+He researches methods for data-driven musical audio synthesis using neural networks.
+Andy holds a Masters of Music from the Music Technology program at NYU and a BA in Music from Wesleyan University.

+Past projects include prediction of spatial characteristics in recorded music; automatic playlist generation; operating system sonification; and extraction of rhythmic-acoustic descriptors for measuring musical groove similarity.

-### Description
+### Autoencoding Musical Synthesizers

-He will give a tutorial on building neual networks for musical sound synthesis.
+Autoecoders are neural networks that learn to reproduce their input at their output.
+They have an encoding stage where an input data space is transformed into a hidden representation, and a decoding stage where the output of the hidden representation is transformed to the original data space.
+The first part of the talk will cover basic principles of autoencoders, including designing the model's structure, using activation functions, connectedness, training, and regularization.
+The second part of the talk will discuss the application of autoencoders for musical sound synthesis, including design challenges, musical interfaces, and performability.

 ## James Traer